-- a) Quantify sediment budgets/interactions, including residence times, pathways and exchange rates, for barrier island systems and back bay lagoons and potential responses to increases in the rate of sea level rise (SLR). - b) Develop criteria for the use and design of "living shorelines" as a means of erosion and flood management in low to moderate energy environments. - c) Quantitatively evaluate the potential impacts of shore protection strategies on marine habitats and resources. - d) Quantify the role of sea level rise in driving historical shoreline change and evaluate the potential implications associated with an increased rate of relative SLR. - e) Develop a better understanding of the processes controlling shoreline morphology on sheltered low energy coasts and associated timescales and evaluate the potential implications associated with an increased rate of relative SLR. - f) Develop and refine methodologies to quantify the economic importance of beaches and coastal habitats and identify the key features contributing to these impacts. - g) Determine, model, and predict the impact Lake Ontario water levels have on shoreline damage to both human and natural environments, and how this varies with season and storms. - h) Other issues that address the Strategy in the context of contributing to Subject Area D, Goal i and achieving the Short & Mid-term Outcomes.
+- a) Quantify sediment budgets/interactions, including residence times, pathways and exchange rates, for barrier island systems and back bay lagoons and potential responses to increases in the rate of sea level rise (SLR). - b) Develop criteria for the design and use of "living shorelines" as a means of erosion and flood management in low to moderate energy environments, and/or with the prospect of climate change. - c) Quantitatively evaluate the potential impacts of shore protection strategies on marine and Great Lakes habitats and resources. - d) Quantify the role of sea level rise in driving historical shoreline change and evaluate the potential implications associated with an increased rate of relative SLR. - e) Develop a better understanding of the processes controlling shoreline morphology on sheltered low energy coasts and associated timescales and evaluate the potential implications associated with an increased rate of relative SLR. - f) Develop and refine methodologies to quantify the economic importance of beaches and coastal habitats and identify the key features contributing to these impacts. - g) Determine, model, and predict the impact Lake Ontario water levels have on shoreline damage to both human and natural environments, and how this varies with season and storms. - h) Other issues that address Strategy 1 in the context of contributing to Focus Area D, Goal i and achieving the specified Short & Mid-Term Outcomes.